saezlab/CNORprob/README.md

 ### Additonal/Special assignments in CNORprob

-Apart from the core setting options above, users can also assign additional features e.g. the preprocessing of prior knowledge network (please refer to the documentation of CellNOpt for more detail) as well as the network constraint options.
-"CNORprob_buildModel" provide 4 additional variables: "expandOR", "ORlist", HardConstraint" and "Force". "expandOR" refers to the expansion of the OR gate which it was not assigned from the initial list.
-"ORlist" refers to the introduction of specific OR relationship for specific interaction e.g. 'Grb2SoS_OR_GabSOS=GGSOS' for PDGF model.
-"HardConstraint" refers to the assignment that the sum of all weights/probabilities for all incoming activation reactions to be 1 (might be too strict for some cases).
-Finally "Force" refers to the assignment of weight/probability for a single activated to always be 1 (might also be too strict for several cases).
+Apart from the core setting options above, users can also assign additional features e.g. the preprocessing of prior knowledge network (please refer to the documentation of CellNOpt for more detail) as well as the network constraint.

+"CNORprob_buildModel" provide 4 additional variables:
+1) "expandOR" refers to the expansion of the OR gate which it was not assigned from the initial list.
+2) "ORlist" refers to the introduction of specific OR relationship for specific interaction e.g. 'Grb2SoS_OR_GabSOS=GGSOS' for PDGF model.
+3) "HardConstraint" refers to the assignment that the sum of all weights/probabilities for all incoming activation reactions to be 1 (might be too strict for some cases).
+4) "Force" refers to the assignment of weight/probability for a single activated to always be 1 (might also be too strict for several cases).

 ```R
 # Preprocessing (please see CellNopt documentation)